magronp/anisotropic-wiener/README.md

 The experiments use the [Dexmixing Secret Database (DSD100)](http://www.sisec17.audiolabs-erlangen.de/) for music separation.
 Download it, and unzip it in the `data` folder (or change the dataset path accordingly in the `global_setup.m` file).

-## Usage
+### Reproducing the papers' results

 This repository contains several general functions to benchmark certain algorithms and/or magnitude estimation scenarios.
-You can simply run the main script `run_all.m` in order to train all methods (= learn the optimal hyperparameters), evaluate them on the test set (it will record estimated audio and scores), and display the results (reported bellow).

-If you're only interested in reproducing a specific paper's results, simply run the corresponding script.
-For instance, if you want to reproduce the experiments from our ICASSP 2018 paper, then run `icassp18.m`.
+If you're only interested in reproducing a specific paper's results, we have created one script per paper that you can simply run for reproducing this paper (e.g., `icassp18.m` for our ICASSP 2018 paper).
+These scripts are simple in structure and consist of three main steps:
+1. Learn the optimal hyperparameters on the development set.
+2. Evaluate the considered algorithms on the test set (perform separation, record audio, and store the SDR/SIR/SAR).
+3. Plot/display the results corresponding to images and/or tables in the paper.

+If you want to skip step 1., then simply comment the corresponding line(s) in the script: the test function will use default values that correspond to these optimum.

-Note that `icassp17.m`, `icassp18.m`, and `iwaenc18.m` perform separation into 4 stems (bass, drums, other, and vocals), while `waspaa17.m` performs singing voice separation, thus it produces two stems (vocals and accompaniment).
+Note that `icassp17.m`, `icassp18.m`, and `iwaenc18.m` perform separation into 4 stems (bass, drums, other, and vocals), while `waspaa17.m` performs singing voice separation.

+Also note that the results might slightly differ from the papers:

+- `icassp17.m` uses the scale-invariant SDR/SIR/SAR, while in the paper we used BSS Eval v3, which allows for frame-wise filters.
+The exact scores values are consequently not the same, but the comparison remains valid.

+- `iwaenc18` plots the kappa as a function of Nw for all sources in the DSD100 dataset.
+In the paper, we only displayed it for guitar and piano, from different datasets (MAPS and ...).
+Here we only included DSD100 for simplicity.

+### Everything at once

+If you want to train and test all methods, you can simply run the main script `run_all.m`.

 ## Scenarios